On this page

 When choosing which vegan meal delivery service suits you best, it’s worth considering these factors:

-Compare providers on their nutritional offerings, check to see which services are designed by nutritionists or qualified health professionals.
+Compare providers on their nutritional offerings, check to see which services are developed by nutritionists or qualified health professionals.

-Check their nutritional panels and ingredients lists – most vegan meals will hero specific nutrients such as protein, calcium, b12 etc. You can compare different brands by looking at the nutrients per 100g panel.
+Check the meals nutritional panels and ingredients lists – most vegan meals will hero specific nutrients such as protein, calcium, b12 etc. You can compare different brands by looking at the nutrients per 100g panel.

 If you’re looking to nutritionally boost meals you can add to meals to increase the nutritional density such as sprinkling nutritional yeast on meals for an extra serve of b12.

 Cost & Conditions

 Costs are commonly lower with the higher meal commitment i.e. subscribing to a weekly service.

 If you’re after a quick turn around it’s important to compare each provider based on its handling and delivery times.

 Each provider’s allowances differ and can be influenced around the locations of their main kitchens.
 Another factor to consider are delivery costs, some providers offer free delivery when spending a certain amount.

 Vegan Meal Delivery FAQs